 If you develop symptoms such as severe shortness of breath or chest pain, call triple zero (000) immediately.
 Tell the call handler and the paramedics on arrival if you have COVID-19.

-How can I get food and essential supplies?
+How can I get food and essential supplies while isolating?

-It’s a good idea, where possible, to ask friends, family or neighbours — who are not self-isolating — to get essential supplies for you.
-They should drop items at your door but not come into your accommodation.
+If you have COVID-19 and are isolating at home, it’s a good idea, where possible, to ask friends, family or neighbours to get essential supplies for you if they are not isolating too.
+They should drop items at your door but not enter your accommodation.

 Can I get my medicines delivered to my home?

-If you require medicine while you are isolating at home, a family member or carer will have to collect your medicine for you.
+If you need medicine while you are isolating at home, ask a family member or carer if they can collect your medicine for you.

 Electronic prescriptions can be forwarded to the person collecting your medicine so the pharmacist can scan the prescription.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 If you are a National Disability Insurance Scheme (NDIS) participant and you have concerns about getting your NDIS support, contact your service provider first.